-Any enabled or disabled safety related functions providing assistance to the driver as defined in paragraph 2.3.4. of this UN Regulation when the hardware and software are present in the vehicle at the time of production, shall be declared and are subject to the requirements of this annex, prior to their use in the vehicle.
+Any enabled or disabled automated driving functions providing when the hardware and software are present in the vehicle at the time of production, shall be declared and are subject to the requirements of this annex, prior to their use in the vehicle.

+3.2.x For the automated driving function, the manufacturer shall in particular provide a clear description of the system architecture for the following sub-functions of the automated driving systems:

+-Perception and objects detection including mapping and positioning

+- Characterization of the decision-making safety

+- Human-machine interactions including the driver but also passengers and other road users

+- Supervision and remote monitoring (if applicable).

+- Documented data processing in case of continuous learning implemented.

+3.2.x A description of the ODD under which the ALKS is designed to operate

 3.2.1.
 A list of all input and sensed variables shall be provided and the working range of these defined, along with a description of how each variable affects system behaviour."

 3.2.2.
 A list of all output variables which are controlled by "The System" shall be provided and an indication given, in each case, of whether the control is direct or via another vehicle system.
 The range of control (paragraph 2.7.) exercised on each such variable shall be defined.

 3.2.3.
-Limits defining the boundaries of functional operation (paragraph 2.8.) shall be stated where appropriate to system performance.
+Limits defining the boundaries of functional operation including ODD-limits shall be stated where appropriate to system performance.

+3.2.3.x Interaction concept with the driver when (ODD-) Limits are reached shall be explained including an overview of types of situations in which the system will generate a transition demand to the driver.

+.

 3.3.
 System layout and schematics

 3.3.1.
 Inventory of components.